Environmental Concern & Partnerships

 Good mental health is essential to the overall health of both men and women, but women experience some mental health conditions at higher rates than men and not all women are in a financial position to be able to obtain assistance from the support programs and organisations that are able to help them.
 I have been fortunate enough in my life to have had the means to get the assistance I needed when going through my own personal struggles & the help I received really helped me overcome some huge hurdles.
 Being able to give back now & help others overcome lifes struggles is something I am deeply passionate about.

-We are dedicated to raising funds for women's mental health and we have chosen the Women's Health & Family Service.
+We are dedicated to raising funds for women's mental health and we have chosen the Women's Health & Family Service as our preferred charity.
 All donations made go towards improving the mental health of women who are clients of Womens Health & Family Services.
 Every dollar raised makes a difference when it comes to helping mums and families struggling with mental health issues.”

-$5 from every booking on any of our Wyld Womyn Experiences will be donated to the Women's Health & Family Services.
+Down Under Discoveries donates $5 from every booking on any of our She Seeks Adventures activities to the Women's Health & Family Services.